HealYouDown/flandria/README.md

 ### Stack

-Flandria uses Flask as backend and the build in render engine Jinja2.
+Flandria uses Flask as backend and the build-in render engine Jinja2.
 Jquery and Boostrap is also used.

 ### Installation